Here are some more great ideas to help you plan and enjoy a special family day at Port Arthur any day of the year.

 Playing the Lottery of Life in our Convict Gallery provides an opportunity for visitors to follow the life of one of the Port Arthur Penal Settlement’s convicts.
 Every visitor receives a playing card depicting one Port Arthur Convict.
 As you move through the gallery, you will discover clues about the identity and life story of that person.
 Then see how they might have spent their time at Port Arthur, with our displays of the various activities and occupations undertaken by convicts.

 Discover the Museum and Convict Study Centre

 Children and adults alike will be fascinated by the hundreds of original artefacts on display in the Museum housed in the Asylum complex.
-In the same building, visitors can search the Convict Study Centre database for their own links to Port Arthur’s 19th century inhabitants.
+Nearby in the Farm Overseers Cottage, visitors can search the Convict Study Centre database for their own links to Port Arthur’s 19th century inhabitants.

 Explore the Museum Houses

 Visiting the furnished Museum Houses can provide wonderful opportunities for children to compare today’s technology and architecture with that from the 19th and 20th centuries.

 The Dockyard is a short walk along the waterfront.
 Through an imposing sculptural piece and intriguing soundscapes children are able to enter the world of the men who worked in one of Port Arthur’s main convict era industries.

 Parents of very young children are encouraged to pack a pram, as exploring the Site’s wide open spaces can be very tiring for youngsters.
 Prams are also available for hire at the Visitor Centre.